Climate change adaptation

 Without proper sanitation, sewerage and clean water supply, there is no liveable city.
-In fact, good water management can make cities healthier places to live, resilient towards climate change and more sustainable overall.
+In fact, good water management can make cities healthier places to live, resilient toward climate change and more sustainable overall.
 Placing water at the core of the city’s urban planning and investments creates a strong foundation for sustainable growth.
 This is one of the key takeaways from the publication “Water for Smart Liveable Cities”, which is published this week by State of Green and IWA Denmark.

 Another takeaway is that when urban planners and water managers join forces, it increases chances of developing long-term solutions, which successfully integrate the role of water with the needs of both local citizens and nature.